ruslanpa/currency_finance_ua/README.md

 currency_finance_ua
 ===================

-It is a simple wrapper by http://content.finance.ua/ru/xml/currency-cash/
+It is a simple wrapper under http://content.finance.ua/ru/xml/currency-cash/

 You can to get currency rate of exchange specified by max or min value and bid-ask spread.